Larry Rosen (executive)

 Larry Rosen CM (born March 8, 1956) is the chairman and CEO of Harry Rosen Inc., a privately owned, luxury menswear chain based in Toronto, Ontario, Canada.

 Early life

-Larry Rosen was born in Toronto, eldest son of Harry Rosen, founder of Harry Rosen Inc., and Evelyn Rosen.
-As a teenager, Larry Rosen worked in his father's stores as a sales associate.
+Rosen was born in Toronto, eldest son of Harry Rosen, founder of Harry Rosen Inc., and Evelyn Rosen.
+As a teenager, he worked in his father's stores as a sales associate.
 He completed a BA in economics from the University of Toronto, and continued his studies at the University of Western Ontario, earning a joint MBA and LLB in 1982.
 Rosen briefly practised corporate law before joining the family company in 1985.

 Career

 Larry Rosen joined Harry Rosen Inc. as a buyer in 1985.
 He occupied several management roles in operations and buying before his appointment as president and COO in 1997.
 Rosen was named CEO in 2000.